constellation-daq/Constellation/docs/operator_guide/index.md

-# The Constellation Operator's Guide
+# Constellation Operator Guide

-Welcome to the Constellation User Guide.
-This guide is intended to provide a comprehensive overview of the framework for operators as well as for people who want to integrate their own hardware or develop new satellites.
-For the development of Constellation itself and for more in-depth technical information, there is a separate [Developer's Guide](../framework_reference/index.md) which should be consulted.
+Welcome to the Constellation Operator Guide.
+This guide is intended to provide a comprehensive overview of the framework for people who will set up and operate Constellations, control satellites and monitor the performance of the system.
+Separate guides are provided for those who intend to [integrate their own hardware or develop new satellites](../application_development/index.md) as well as for those who wish to contribute to the [development of Constellation](../framework_reference/index.md) and require more in-depth technical information.

 This guide is structured in four different parts, each of which serve a different purpose: